Learning about herniated disc treatment options

 - Ultrasound therapy

-Some patients find that supplementing their prescribed treatment regimen with alternative therapies proves more effective for pain relief.
-While not standard practices of the modern, mainstream medical community, the following alternative treatments may be options for you:
+Some patients find that supplementing their prescribed treatment plan with alternative therapies proves more effective for pain relief.
+While not fully accepted by the modern mainstream medical community, the following alternative treatments may be options for you:

 - Chiropractic manipulation

-Before attempting any of these treatments, it’s always important to consult your physician to prevent worsening your condition.
+Before attempting any of these treatments, it’s always important to consult your doctor to prevent worsening your condition.